Treating Chronic Refractory Osteomyelitis with HBOT

 Chronic refractory osteomyelitis is a persistent or reoccurring infection of bone or bone marrow that is resistant to traditional antibiotic treatments and surgical debridement.
 For a case of osteomyelitis to be diagnosed "chronic refractory" the patient must first be treated with proper culture-directed antibiotics and surgical debridement for at least six weeks with no remarkable improvement.
 Due to the relative scarcity of blood arteries in bone and the poor penetration of many antimicrobials into bone, it is difficult to treat.
 Patients with diabetes, IV drug abusers, and other immunocompromised persons have a higher chance of developing osteomyelitis., however, hope can be found with hyperbaric medicine.

-There are approximately 50,000 hospital admissions eacy year due to osteomyelitis - HBOT can help reduce this figure!
+There are approximately 50,000 hospital admissions each year due to osteomyelitis - HBOT can help reduce this figure!

 Hyperbaric Treatment Of Chronic Refractory Osteomyelitis